St. Mark’s is part of the Protestant Episcopal Church of the United States

 Director of Music

 Our Director of Music, Don Hague, directs the St. Mark’s choir as well as serving as our Organist.
 Working with our Priest-In-Charge he plans and implements the music the accompanies our services as well as special functions.

 Our Parish Administrator, Mrs. Janis Smith, works with multiple individuals and groups to ensure the efficient operation of the Parish in the fulfillment of its mission.
-This includes working with our Rector, Vestry, Director of Music, Administrative Assistant, the team leaders of our ministries, tenants, and outside vendors.
-She is the facilities manager and coordinator of the use of the church facilities.
+This includes working with our Priest-In-Charge, Vestry, Director of Music, Administrative Assistant, team leader’s of our ministries, tenants, and outside vendors.
+She is coordinator of the use of the church facilities.

-Our Administrative Assistant, Ms. Joyce Walker, supports the the clergy, vestry, and other staff through administrative and pastoral tasks.
+Our Parish Secretary, Mrs. Keira Vargas, supports the the clergy, vestry, and other staff through secretarial and pastoral support tasks.
 She is the welcoming voice on the telephone and the keeper of the master schedule.